ItsZiling/Notes/CMSC250/content/First-Order-Predicate-Logic.md

 3. $(\forall y \in \Bbb {Z})[P(y)] \wedge R(2.7)$
 4. $(\exists y)[P(y)] \wedge (\forall y)[R(y)]$

->[!success]- Solution
+>[!important]
+> <details>
+> <summary>Solution</summary>
 >
->1.
-Statement.
+> 1. Statement.
 Both variables are bounded to all real numbers and we are assuming the predicate has a meaning assigned to it
->2.
-Neither.
-Although the first x is bounded to all natural numbers and the second x is a free variable that is not bounded to anything and does not have a quantifier (See [[#Variable Scope for Quantified Statement|Variable Scope]]).
+> 2. Neither.
+Although the first x is bounded to all natural numbers and the second x is a free variable that is not bounded to anything and does not have a quantifier (See [Variable Scope](#variable-scope-for-quantified-statement)).
->3.
-Statement.
+> 3. Statement.
 Variable y is bounded and has a quantifier.
 2.7 is a real number that is passed into the predicate itself.
->4.
-Sentence.
+> 4. Sentence.
 The first y is not bounded but has a quantifier.
-The second y has a quantifier but it is not bounded to any domain (See [[#Variable Scope for Quantified Statement|Variable Scope]]).
+The second y has a quantifier but it is not bounded to any domain (See [Variable Scope](#variable-scope-for-quantified-statement)).
+> </details>